classicfoo/notething/README.md

 X Replace all doesn't work
-X When doing find and replace, it doesn't search from the beginning X After replacing, it should automatically find the next instance (ready for replacing) T Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar
+X When doing find and replace, it doesn't search from the beginning X After replacing, it should automatically find the next instance (ready for replacing) X Find and replace not working on new window after going file > new T Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar